tasket/wyng-backup/README.md

 ---

-Can do full or incremental backups of Linux thin-provisioned LVM to local dom0 or VM filesystems, as well as simple volume retreival for restore and verify.
+Can do full or incremental backups of Linux thin-provisioned LVM to local dom0 or VM filesystems or via ssh, as well as simple volume retrieval for restore and verify.
 Fast pruning of past backup sessions is now possible.

 Data verification currently relies on SHA-256 manifests being safely stored on the